saideepa05/wordle-and-fibble-using-RL/README.md

   * Wordle with 4 lie (Fibble4): https://wandb.ai/worldunknown/world/runs/v0zwd0bm?workspace=user-deepanaidu0501
   * Wordle with 5 lie(Fibble5): https://wandb.ai/worldunknown/world/runs/ypankmfa?workspace=user-deepanaidu0501

+* The answers.txt and guesses.txt files serve different purposes:
+  * answers.txt: This file contains the list of possible secret words that the game environment selects from.
+In the given implementation, the environment picks one secret word from a predefined list of 2,315 words to be guessed by the agent.
+  * guesses.txt: This file contains a larger vocabulary of 12,972 words that the RL model can use as possible guesses.
+This ensures that the agent has a broader set of words to pick from rather than being restricted to only the words that can be answers.

 ### Results
 * Win Rate : The following graph compares the test and train win rates of wordle, fibble1, fibble2, fibble3, fibble4, fibble5 over time:
 <image src="https://github.com/user-attachments/assets/092fc0a2-bcc5-4188-8b6f-172958a40ea6" width="330" height="250">